- Our saving

 When and where does the tour start?

-The first day of the tour generally starts from Ottoman Hotel Imperial in Istanbul and as the first day is just an arrivals day you can arrive at any time.
+The first day of the tour generally starts from the Ottoman Hotel Imperial in Istanbul.
+As the first day is just an arrivals day you can arrive at any time.
 At the terminal keep your eyes open for the Travel Talk sign, as they pick you up from the airport and take you to their Istanbul hotel.
-There is an informal meeting planned for the evening at approximately 6:00 pm so we recommend arriving beforehand so you can meet your group and fellow travellers.
+There is an informal meeting planned for the evening at approximately 6:00 pm so we recommend arriving beforehand so you can meet your group.

 Please note that the joining point is subject to change until your final documents are released.